Introduction

 2. System complexity

 The more systems run by third-parties become interconnected, the more risks of cyber vulnerabilities potentially arise.
-Different systems that are not designed at the same time by the same developers often create compatibility issues and challenges in cyber security, making it harder to identify all potential sources of vulnerability carefully.
+Different systems that are not designed at the same time by the same developers often create compatibility issues and challenges in cyber security.

 3. Extensive cloud migration